Why Do I Write?

 The reason erasers were invented and keyboards of computers have backspace and delete keys is… nobody’s perfect.

 People may read or disregard what I write.
 If they do read, a million thanks.
 If not – no hard feelings.
+And for having reached this far into my essay, I want to say thanks to you.

 I may have received some good comments from my friends for some of my writings in the past.
 But of course, those comments may have been either meritorious or simply generous.
 Sometimes there are people who give positive and encouraging compliments.
+Thanks to them.

 But aside from good comments some of my works have also angered some individuals who were offended thinking that what I wrote pertained to them.
 Writing sometimes is a magnet for trouble.
 I remember quite well when I wrote a satirical poem in Filipino (about a wolf in sheep’s clothing) when I was working in a Catholic college.
 The parish priest who felt alluded to (and I was really alluding to him) reportedly asked the Sister-President of the college, my superior, to summon me to the latter’s office so he could talk to me about what I wrote.
 However he was dissuaded from pursuing his request.
 But even if he was able to convince the President and the College Dean then, I wouldn’t see him.
 Why?
 That poem I wrote and my act of writing it had nothing to do with my employment.
 My being a writer has no personality and office that could be connected to any of the lines that run vertical and horizontal in our organizational chart.
 In short, the priest had no authority over me.
 The priest never bugged me again but I wrote another poem for him (Habit and Habit).